 Manners are constantly evolving to keep up with the times.
-These guidelines on how to be polite at the table may help bromg a little civility to an increasingly uncivil world.
+These guidelines on how to be polite at the table may help bring a little civility to an increasingly uncivil world.

 1. When helping a woman pull her chair to the table, hold it and guide it as she does the same.
 Don’t shove it against the back of her legs.

 2. If you’re seated at a table with eight or fewer guests, wait for everyone to be served and for the hostess to begin eating before you dig in.
 At a long banquet table, it’s OK to start when several people are seated and served (polite people wouldn’t make these mistakes at Thanksgiving.)

 3. All things not having to do with food (and decoration) should remain off the table: keys, clutch bags, cigarette packs, sunglasses, BlackBerrys.